wdi-sf-march-2014/notes/ModelsInRails/rails_models.md

 ````

 #### Exercise 4
-Now that we have our new column, we need to create a migration that populates the data in done field.
+Now that we have our new column, we need to create a migration that populates the data in the done field of the database.
 In the previous exercise, we set a default value for done, but if you look at ```Todo.all``` in the rails console, all the records that were already there have a value of nil for done.
 Create another migration like this:

 ```
 rails g migration AddDoneDataToTodos
 ```

-Take a look a the migration that was generated this time.
+Take a look at the migration that was generated this time.
 Notice that there is no code inside the change method.
 That's what we need to add.
 Write some code that sets all todo item done fields to false.

 __HINT__:  The method ```change``` is the same as any method in rails.
 It has access to active record objects.
 If I wanted to make an migration that just set the first todo item's done field to false, I might write it like this: